PrivSec-dev/privsec.dev/content/posts/knowledge/Desktop vs Mobile.md

 author: mfwmyfacewhen
 ---

 There is a pervasive idea that mobile devices can't be private or secure and that you should switch to a desktop machine.
-This idea can harmful.
+This idea can be harmful.
 Phones can be a valuable tool that can enhance many threat models.